-Item 13.
+IV.
 Compliance with leading practice on Corporate Governance

-The Company has adopted in the Manual of Corporate Governance the leading practices and principles of good corporate governance, and full compliance therein has been made since the adoption of the Manual.
+The Company has adopted in the Manual of Corporate Governance the leading practices and principles of good corporate governance, and full compliance therewith has been made since the adoption of the Manual.